ruboerner/GravMag/README.md

 ```

 ## Getting started
-See the tutorial Jupyter Noteboks in the folder `examples`.
+See the tutorial Jupyter Notebook in the folder `examples`.

 ## Functions
 * `dipole`: Magnetic anomaly of a point dipole source